GriffinSchneider/DRYUI/README.md

 `add_subview` can optionally take an instance of `UIView` as its second argument.
 If you call `add_subview` this way, then that instance will be assigned to the variable instead of the defualt `[[<variable type> alloc] init]` that happens otherwise.

-After the first (and optional second) argument, a list of `DRYUIStyle`s can be passed to `add_subview` to apply all the given styles to the view.
+After the first (and optional second) argument, a list of styles can be passed to `add_subview` to apply all the given styles to the view.

 Here are some examples:
 ```obj-c